Due to on-campus restrictions, please see Public Computing Availability During COVID-19 for the most current information.

 Paper Size

-Use 8 1/2 X 11 paper.
+Select Letter or 8 1/2 X 11 paper.
 Our printers are stocked with letter sized paper, and any documents configured for a different size paper (A4, tabloid, or other non-standard size) may have problems printing.

 Be Wary of "Print All"

-If you select "print all", be aware that problems with one job in a selection may impact your ability to print the rest of the jobs.
+If you select print all, be aware that problems with one job in a selection may impact your ability to print the rest of the jobs.

 Use Print Preview